aefarrell/aefarrell.github.io/_posts/2021-06-19-building_infiltration_eg2.md

 ### Single Zone Model

-The [single zone model](https://aefarrell.github.io/2021/05/22/building_infiltration_example/) assumes the air within the builiding is generally well mixed and well described by a single concentration.
+The [single zone model](https://aefarrell.github.io/2021/05/22/building_infiltration_example/) assumes the air within the building is generally well mixed and well described by a single concentration.
 This is approximately true over long timescales, however in the situation of the brief pulse of chlorine passing over the building this assumption may breakdown and is a critical weakness of the discussion that follows.

 Very likely in the ~10s it takes for the cloud to pass very little of it will have had time to diffuse into the interior space of the building and the interior mixing (or lack thereof) will be a significant slow step in the overall mass transfer.